Skip to content

 • Hereditary Cataracts: A genetic condition leading to early blindness in some dog breeds.

-Each of these disorders affects dogs differently and can range from mild to severe in terms of impact on the dog’s quality of life.
+Each of these disorders affects dogs differently and can impact their quality of life in ways that range from mild to severe.

 Canine Genetic Disorders, dogs with down syndrome